 - Protects enzymes that break down casein and gluten

 - Enhanced efficiency of the intestinal and blood-brain barriers

-- Reduction of inflammation after injury or illness 3
+- Reduces inflammation after injury or illness

-More research and intense study is needed, and Dr. Walsh is currently looking at the factors that enhance genetic expression and utilization of DAO once it’s present in the body, which is the same line of research he did with MT.
+Intolerance is an effect of massive oxidative stress and a lack of MT function, which in turn impacts gut microbiota.
+More research and intense study are needed.
+Dr. William Walsh of the Walsh Research Institute is currently looking at the factors that enhance genetic expression and utilization of DAO once it’s present in the body, which is the same line of research he did with MT.

 If you know of someone who struggles with histamine intolerance or a mast cell disorder, please share this post.
 If you are struggling, please share your experience in the comments below.
 It is through sharing your story that we create community, eliminate guilt and shame, and bring about healing.